kaftz/hand-ranker/README.md

 ## usage

-A card is represented by an object with properties 's' and 'v', where 's' describes the suit (s = spade, h = heart, c = club, d = diamond) and 'v' describes the value (1:ace - 13:king).
+A card is represented by an object with properties 's' and 'v', where 's' describes the suit (s = spade, h = heart, c = club, d = diamond) and 'v' describes the value (1 = ace, 13 = king).

-`bestHand(cards)` - returns a results object with the best 5-card hand (sorted), a string describing the hand, an integer hand value (0 - high card, 8 - straight flush)
+`bestHand(cards)` - returns a results object with the best 5-card hand (sorted), a string describing the hand, an integer hand value (0 = high card, 8 = straight flush)

 ```javascript
 var ranker = require('hand-ranker');